 People are more likely to have a view of May, both good and bad if they watched the debate.
 Her net evaluation is similar to whether people viewed the debate or just heard about it.
 May is like Singh; very well regarded by her base and reasonably well regarded by other center-left parties.
 PPC and other voters are a little more negative than positive while Conservatives are more negative.
 What is worrisome for May are her underlying attributes.
 Every positive attribute dropped two or three points, and she didn’t start with that many lose.

 While Bernier’s negatives are higher among debate viewers, so are his positives.
 The small group of PPC loyalists is strongly favourable towards Bernrier.
 While he has some favourables among the other partisan segments, overall all other groups are strongly negative.
-Like May, Bernier has also lost ground on all his positive attributes although in this case, the declines are only one or two points as his scores were very low to start with.2019 Federal Election - Leadership Tracking
+Like May, Bernier has also lost ground on all his positive attributes although in this case, the declines are only one or two points as his scores were very low to start with.
+Click to read the Maclean’s article on our most recent polling release below.
+2019 Federal Election - Leadership Tracking